 The patient will be tired and wants to rest.
 There will be a splint and tape on the outside of the nose and small gauze taped at the nostril area.
 The nostrils will drip a little blood for the first night and the bandage will need to be changed as necessary.

 Patients will start eating some simple broth and crackers and gradually eat more as they feel better.
 By the next day, patients are typically eating normally.
-Patient will have medications for pain and nausea available to them to take as needed.
+A patient will have medications for pain and nausea available to them to take as needed.

 It may be hard for patients to breathe through the nose during the first week after the surgery.
 Breathing through the mouth during this time may cause a dry and scratchy throat.
 A humidifier in the room while sleeping will help prevent throat irritation.